 Welcome CSUN parents and guardians!
 So, you and your student have finally made it.
 All the hard work over the years has finally paid off.
 He or she is now in college.
 Congratulations!

 This is an exciting time for everyone, and there is a lot of change and adjustment.
 As with most new situations, you may be feeling both excited and worried.
 We offer a wide range of services to help students deal with the ups and downs of college life.
-If you feel your student may benefit from counseling, please have him or her contact us to set up an appointment.
-You may also contact us if you have a question regarding our services and how to help your student.
+If you feel your student may benefit from counseling, please have them contact us to set up an appointment.
+You may also contact us at (818)677-2366 if you have a question regarding our services and how to help your student.

 At University Counseling Services (UCS), we recognize that your concerns are common to many parents and family members.
 We hope the following collection of frequently asked questions will provide some helpful answers for you.